ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.headless.api/docs/headless-gamma-document.md

 **Required applications**

- - Eclipse - this document uses the required plugins and Eclipse version detailed in the Gamma setup tutorial, which can be found here: https://github.com/ftsrg/gamma.
+ - Eclipse - this document uses the required plugins and Eclipse version detailed in the Gamma setup tutorial, which can be found [here](https://github.com/ftsrg/gamma).
 Please note that installing Gamma is also required.
 The installation is detailed in the aformentioned link.
- - Docker - a tutorial can be found here: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04
+ - Docker - a tutorial can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 Additionally, Postman can be installed to test requests to the webserver.